zalavariandris/lighttrace2/README.md

 - [x] fix selection when when scene updates.

 - [ ] move animation, iterative rendering to the GLViewport component
+- [ ] refactor mouse tools.
+Move to their own js file.
 - [ ] support light frequency
 - [ ] support light distribution